Hero shrew

 The hero shrew (Scutisorex somereni), also known as the armored shrew, is a large shrew native to the Congo Basin of Africa.
 Its features are typical of a white-toothed shrew − short legs, slender snout, dense fur − except for a highly unusual spinal column.
 It has corrugated interlocking vertebrae that are unique among mammals except for its sister species, Thor's hero shrew.
 This unique adaptation allows the animal to bear a huge amount of weight on its back − 72 kg according to an expedition team.

 The hero shrew lives in both lowland and mountain forests.
 They live in the undergrowth, feeding primarily on invertebrates.
-The evolutionary benefit of its unusual spine is not known; it is hypothesized that it allows the animal to push itself under logs and between palm leaves and the tree's trunk to find food.
+The evolutionary benefit of its unusual spine is unknown; it is hypothesized that it allows the animal to push itself under logs or between a palm tree's leaves and trunk to find food.
 Local tribes of people believe the hero shrew holds magical powers.
 It is classified as Least Concern by IUCN.